My friend Tynan turned his small art collection into a museum-quality display in his home.

 How To Create Your Own Museum Displays at Home

-I asked Tynan what materials he used, the format and fonts, the mounting process, and how he picked the layout.
+I asked Tynan what materials he used, the format and fonts for his museum placard template, the mounting process, and how he picked the layout.

 Custom Description Labels